 HOW HAS GOVERNMENT RESPONDED?

-Have government taxes and transfers become more redistributive in order to offset the rise in inequality of market incomes?8 Figure 8 shows the Gini coefficient for market income, for income after government transfers are added, and for income with transfers added and federal taxes subtracted.
+Figure 11 shows the Gini coefficient for market income, for income after government transfers are added, and for income with transfers added and federal taxes subtracted.
+These data are available only since 1979.
 Transfers increased, so inequality of posttransfer-pretax income (the middle line) didn’t rise as much as inequality of pretransfer-pretax income (the top line).
-This happened mainly in the 1990s and in the 2000s, with the latter consisting largely of increases in spending on Medicare and Medicaid, which in these data are counted as transfers.
-Federal taxes became less redistributive, though only slightly so (figure 4 above), so we see little change in the distance between inequality of posttransfer-pretax income (middle line) and inequality of posttransfer-posttax income (bottom line).
+This is partly due to increased spending on Medicare and Medicaid, which is counted as a transfer in these data.
+Federal taxes became less redistributive, though only slightly so (figure 6 above), so we see little change in the distance between inequality of posttransfer-pretax income (middle line) and inequality of posttransfer-posttax income (bottom line).

 Our inequality statistics — Gini coefficient, share of income going to the top 1%, and others — are calculated based on households’ income in a single year.
-This misses the fact that people move up and down over time.10 Our incomes in any given year may be more dispersed now than several decades ago, but if many of us are switching places from year to year, why the fuss?
+This misses the fact that people move up and down over time.31 Our incomes in any given year may be more dispersed now than several decades ago, but if many of us are switching places from year to year, why the fuss?

 Two claims need to be distinguished here.
-One says there is enough movement up and down in the income distribution over time (in technical lingo, relative intragenerational income mobility11) that we needn’t worry about single-year inequality at all.
+One says there is enough movement up and down in the income distribution over time (in technical lingo, relative intragenerational income mobility32) that we needn’t worry about single-year inequality at all.
 It doesn’t matter whether inequality is high or low; it doesn’t matter whether it’s rising or falling.
 Single-year income inequality is simply irrelevant, on this view, because there is a lot of mobility.
 Since “a lot” and “enough” are in the eye of the beholder, evidence can’t confirm or refute this claim.

 A second claim says that the rise in income inequality has been offset by a rise in mobility.
 Here we can look to the data for a verdict.
 Has income mobility increased?

 For the bulk of the population — everyone but the richest — we have multiple sources of mobility data, including the Panel Study of Income Dynamics (PSID), the Survey of Income and Program Participation (SIPP), and earnings and income records from the Social Security Administration and the IRS.
-Studies using these data find that there has been no increase in income mobility in recent decades.12
+Studies using these data find that there has been no increase in income mobility in recent decades.33

 What about at the top?
 A good bit of the past generation’s rise in inequality consists of growing separation between the rich, especially the top 1%, and the rest of America.
 Has this been accompanied by increased churn among those at the top?
 In 2007 the Treasury Department released a study based on analysis of tax records.
 It included data on movement out of the top 1% over two nine-year periods: 1987-1996 and 1996-2005.
-Single-year income inequality rose sharply during these two periods; the share of income going to the top 1% going to the top 1% of households jumped from 11% in 1987 to 14% in 1996 to 18% in 2005.
+Single-year income inequality rose sharply during these two periods; the share of income going to the top 1% of households jumped from 11% in 1987 to 14% in 1996 to 18% in 2005.
 But according to the Treasury study, mobility was unchanged.
 Of households in 1987’s top 1%, 62% were not in 1996’s top 1%.
 Of households in 1996’s top 1%, 60% were not in 2005’s top 1%.
-The large increase in income inequality has not been offset by a rise in mobility at the top.13
+The large increase in income inequality has not been offset by a rise in mobility at the top.34

 WHAT DO AMERICANS THINK?

 Americans do appear to have noticed that income inequality has been rising, even before the Occupy Wall Street movement brought the issue to the forefront in 2011.
 But this has produced little or no increase in support for programs that directly address income inequality, for instance by increasing taxes on the well-off or by increasing transfers to the poor.
-Instead, the rise in inequality seems to have increased Americans’ support for programs perceived as boosting opportunity and economic security, such as education and health care.16
+Instead, the rise in inequality seems to have increased Americans’ support for programs perceived as boosting opportunity and economic security, such as education and health care.37

 The appendix has additional data.